0xPoe/talks/ticdc-new-sink.slide/slides.md

 Lastly, we have made it easier to add new sinks.
 In the old sink, we mixed all the sinks together in the sink manager.
 This made it difficult to understand and add new sinks.
 In the new sink, you only need to care about the event sink.
 You don't need to care about the table sink.
 Because the table sink logic is quite common, you can reuse it in other sinks.
 This makes it easier to add new sinks.

 That's all for my presentation.
-I hope you found it informative.
+I hope you enjoyed it.

 If you have any questions, please feel free to ask me.
 -->

 ---